Search

 • Leaving a charitable legacy.
 Setting up a CRAT can also help create a legacy for both your family and the causes you care about.
 It enables you to live and pass on your values while your generosity benefits a charity close to you.

-Potential drawbacks of a CRAT
+Potential cons of a CRAT

 • Irrevocability.
 Once established, the CRAT is generally irrevocable.
 You can't change the terms or regain control of the assets placed in the trust.
 However, you can open multiple CRATs with different directives and charities.